joeweaver/SParMorIA-Sludge-Particle-Morphological-Image-Analysis/examples/analysis/README.md

 * a specified input directory with (optionally) local parameters overriding any global parameters and default settings

+*Line order matters*.
+Each line is processed when read, the result is that a parameter will not take effect until specified.
+In other words, if you specify an input directory *A* and *then* a global parameter and then another input directory *B*, that parameter will only be applied to the analysis of files in direcotry *B*.

+One use of this behavior is shown in ```global_params.txt```

 ## Comments
 A comment line begins with the # character and may be used to relate any necessary information to the human reading the parameters file.